-- There were no cases of iridoidalysis and no cases of significant hyphema (>10% of anterior chamber).

-1. In certain cases of stent obstruction, the investigators reported associated findings of transient hyphema (n=8), inferior pigment (n=14) and/or focal goniosynechaie (n=10).
+There were no cases of iridodialysis and no cases of significant hyphema (\geq 10% of anterior chamber).
+1. In certain cases of stent obstruction, the investigators reported associated findings of transient hyphema (n=8), inferior pigment (n=14 and/or focal goniosynechiae (n=10).
 In 8 cases, investigators reported obstruction of both stents.
 Three cases of stent obstruction were treated with laser; obstruction resolved in all three cases.
 Seventeen cases were persistent at Month 24.
 Of these 17 cases, the primary effectiveness endpoint was met in 9 cases despite no treatment with laser.

-2. Three subjects in the iStent inject group had chronic iritis defined as anterior cells or flare of grade 1+ or worse persisting for more than 3 months postoperatively that recurs less than three months after discontinuing the initial postoperative steroid regimen. - The events of "Glaucoma progression requiring secondary surgical intervention" (4 iStent inject and 1 Cataract) and - 5.
-The events or "Chaucoma progression requiring secondary surgical intervention" (4 iStent hiject and 1 Cataract) and "Medication intolerance requiring surgical intervention" (1 iStent hiject and 0 Cataract) were included.
-4. The events of IOP increase requiring management with oral or intravenous medications or with surgical intervention at ≥ Month 1 and IOP increase ≥ 10 mmHg vs. baseline IOP occurring at ≥ Month 1 were mutually exclusive.
-The events of IOP increase requiring surgical intervention occurring at ≥ Month 1 were also included in the reports of "Secondary Surgical Intervention".

-In addition to the AEs reported in Table 7, events that occurred at a rate of < 2% in both groups included age-related macular degeneration, chalazion, conjunctivitis, corneal guttata, cystoid macular edema, diplopia, disc hemorrhage, ectropion, glaucoma progression requiring surgical intervention, lattice degeneration, nerve fiber layer loss, ocular irritation, optic nerve thinning/cupping, visual field loss ≥ 2.5 dB and vitreous hemorrhage.
-AEs that occurred at < 2% in the iStent inject group included one case (0.3%) each of blepharospasm, branch retinal vein occlusion, corneal edema \geq 30 days, corneal striae, eyelash loss, iris atrophy, iris strand, medication intolerance requiring surgical intervention, ptosis, residual cortex, retinal detachment, retinal tear, and worsening glaucoma; 2 cases (0.5%) each of anterior basement membrane dystrophy, extraocular papilloma, ocular pain, punctal stenosis, retinal drusen, retinal dystrophy, extraocular papinoma, ocular pain, punctar stenosis, retinar drusen, retinal hemorrhage and retinal pigment epithelial changes; 3 cases (0.8%) each of peripapillary atrophy, retinal flap tears, retinal hole and notching; 4 cases (1.0%) of deep stents2 and transient mild ocular discomfort; 5 cases (1.3%) of subconjunctival hemorrhage and 7 cases (1.8%) of goniosynechiae.
-Als that occurred at < 2% in the control group included 1 case (0.8%) cach of anterior seleritis yeartral retinal artery occlusion, corneal ulcer, flashes, iris neovascularization and IOL dislocation; and 2 cases (1.7%)
+2. Three subjects in the iStent inject group had chronic iritis defined as anterior cells or flare of grade 1+ or worse persisting for more than intolerance requiring surgical intervention" (1 iStent inject and 0 Cataract) were included 4.
+The events of IOP increase requiring management with oral or intravenous medications or with surgical intervention at ≥ Month 1 and IOP increase ≥ 10 mmHg vs. baseline IOP occurring at ≥ Month 1 were mutually exclusive.
+The events of IOP increase requiring surgical intervention occurring at ≥ Month 1 were also included in the reports of "Secondary Surgical Intervention" In addition to the AEs reported in Table 7, events that occurred at a rate of < 2% in both groups included age-related macular degeneration, chalazion, conjunctivitis, corneal guttata, cystoid macular edema, diplopia, disc hemorrhage ectropion, glaucoma progression requiring surgical intervention, lattice degeneration, nerve fiber layer loss, ocular irritation, optic nerve thinning/cupping, visual field loss ≥ 2.5 dB and vitreous hemorrhage.
+AEs that occurred at < - 2% in the iStent-inject group-included one case-(0.3%) each-of blepharospasm, branch-retinal vein-occlusion,-corneal edema ≥ 30 days, corneal striae, eyelash loss, iris atrophy, iris strand, medication intolerance requiring surgical intervention, ptosis, residual cortex, retinal detachment, retinal tear, and worsening glaucoma; 2 cases (0.5%) each o anterior basement membrane dystrophy, extraocular papilloma, ocular pain, punctal stenosis, retinal drusen, retinal hemorrhage and retinal pigment epithelial changes; 3 cases (0.8%) each of peripapillary atrophy, retinal flap tears, retina hole and notching; 4 cases (1.0%) of deep stents and transient mild ocular discomfort; 5 cases (1.3%) of subconjunctival nemorrhage and 7 cases (1.8%) of goniosynechiae.
+AEs that occurred at < 2% in the control group included 1 cas (0.8%) each of anterior scleritis, central retinal artery occlusion, corneal ulcer, flashes, iris neovascularization and IOI lislocation; and 2 cases (1.7%) of extraocular trauma.